 - Whisk together the almond flour, granulated sweetener of choice, baking powder, salt, cinnamon, and ginger powder.

 - Add the eggs, avocado purée, and vanilla extract, and mix well with spoon or electric mixer.

-- Then stir in the grated carrots and pecans.
+- Then stir in the grated carrots and 1 cup of the chopped pecans.